MAIF/melusine/docs/advanced/PreTrainedModelsHF.md

         """What needs to be done after detection (e.g., mapping columns)."""
 ```

-> The detection method can be one of the following three :
+**The detection method can be one of the following three**
     * Purely deterministic : using the Melusine_regex fonctionality
     * Machine learning-based detection : using Hugging-Face models
     * Combining deterministic and machine-learning based methods